1000 Ears

 1000 Ears is an online live audio performance for one person at a time.
 It is a collaboration between performance maker Mengting Zhuo, and musician and software engineer Li Song.

-This piece brings a different perspective and dynamic to online engagement.
-Each journey will be unique, so as every life we encounter.
+Each journey in your head will be unique, so as every life we encounter.

 The piece is accessible to people with mobility and visibility impairment, and is in line with the social distancing regulations.

-This project is currently being developed with support from Arts Council England.
+This project is developed with support from Arts Council England and Bagri Foundation.